 How to relieve buttock pain from sitting?
 In this time of Corona, when the home office is a common scenario everywhere in the world, developing back pain is even more common.
 Employees that work from home or office and the drivers who drive for long hours can improve severe buttock pain and even muscle damage.
 Hence, looking for solutions for relieving buttock pain is usual these days.

 A recent survey reveals, 4 out of 5 Americans are now spending more time at home.
 Hence, a significant change is noticed in their sitting habits, resulting in more butt pains than ever before.
 Additionally, some other related health issues occurring, like- hemorrhoids, constipation, physical pain, and more.

 Sitting for a long time causes buttock pain.
-Not only that it can make you feel numb in the butt, but also cause serious damage to your butt tissues.
+Not only can it make you feel numb in the butt, but it also causes serious damage to your butt tissues.
 Additionally, a long-time habit can cause bone damage and permanent numbness.

 There might be several reasons behind your back pain.
-First, you’ll have to find out the reasons and treat them one by one.
+First, you’ll have to find out the causes and treat them one by one.

 Bruisits are inflammation or irritation of the bursa sacs in your body.
 These glands are spread all over the body.
-As this inflammation is very common around the major joints, you can get your buttock pain from this as well.
+As this inflammation is very common around the major joints, you can also get your buttock pain from this.
 In the condition of buttock pain, the fluid-filled sacs in the buttock called ischial bursae are inflamed and cause ischial bursitis.